brmc/dart-webfaction-api/README.md

         List<App> appListManuallyCreated = await client.app.list()
             .then((response) => response.map((data) => new App.fromMap(data)));

-        // ... the `createList` helper is also imported from there List<App> appListUsingHelper = await client.app.list()
+        // ... the `createList` helper is imported from 'create_list.dart`
+        // It uses mirrors and is incompatible with flutter List<App> appListUsingHelper = await client.app.list()
             .then((response) => createList(App, response));